Except for a BIG difference…

 However, not all of the decodable books are the same.

 Sometimes, they are just a bunch of words put together with no real story line.
-And children don’t get to love those books as much.
+And children don’t get to love those books as much!

 On certain occasions, illustrations can be too distracting…

-Sometimes the phonics scope in those decodable books doesn’t make too much sense…
+Sometimes the phonics scope in those decodable books doesn’t make too much sense!

-Decodable Readers List!
+Decodable Books List!

 BOB BOOKS